flikmsg/web-desktop/README.md

 wget https://api.flik.im/updates/:branch/download.tar.gz
 ```

-Downloading old versions is unsupported, but can be done by manually going to the [releases page](/releases).
+Downloading old versions is unsupported, but can be done by manually by going to the [releases page](/releases).